smartscripts-nl/dynamic-xray/README.md

 02 Xray info dialog after click on marker

 ![02b Page navigator](images/02b-page-navigator.png)
 02b Page Navigator, with info panel with explanations of Xray items in the page.
-Soon to follow...

 ![02c Tappable popup with linked items](images/02c-info-popup-with-linked-items.png)
 02c Tappable popup with linked items after longpressing a name in the ebook